leahneukirchen/nq/README.md

 	% qwait
 	... wait for all downloads to finish ...

-As nohup replacement (The benchmark will run in background, every run gets a different output file, and the command line you ran is logged too.):
+As `nohup` replacement (The benchmark will run in background, every run gets a different output file, and the command line you ran is logged, too!):

 	% ssh remote
 	remote% nq ./run-benchmark